gengojs/gengojs/README.md

 * gengojs.com has been updated for 0.2.16 but will be re-updated and tested with alpha.
 * Working on 0.3.x aka alpha.

+*An alien invasion happened between 0.2.17 and alpha 0.2.20. oh well, we'll proceed from alpha 0.2.20*

 ####Alpha